Supporting Your Skin Microbiome: A Key to Healthier Skin

 Limit Exposures

 Minimize contact with harsh chemicals and pollutants.
-Opt for natural skincare labeled as free from synthetic additives, preservatives, and fragrances.
+Opt for natural skincare products that are free from synthetic additives, preservatives, and fragrances.

 Manage Stress